The Overlooked Tides: How Sea Power Shaped Rome’s Collapse

 Lessons from the Maritime Collapse of the Western Roman Empire

 The story of Rome’s fall is often told through land battles—Adrianople, the crossing of the Rhine, the defeat of Aetius at Ravenna.
 Yet the maritime dimension shows that the empire’s vulnerabilities were not just on frontiers but across its watery interior.
 The loss of naval dominance was not a single event but a long process of neglect, underfunding, and strategic misjudgment.
 Once that dominance was lost, every land campaign became harder, every supply line uncertain, every city more exposed.
+The Vandals did not need to conquer every Roman province; they only needed to control the sea routes that connected them.

 Modern naval historians and strategists still study the Vandal example to understand how non-state actors can use maritime power to disable a larger adversary.
 The principle remains relevant: a state that cannot protect its sea lanes loses its ability to sustain economic and military power.
+The Western Roman Empire is a cautionary tale about what happens when a great power allows its naval capabilities to atrophy.
+The lesson is as valid for the twenty-first century as it was for the fifth.

 Conclusion: The Sea That Sealed Rome’s Fate